Yaron2019/PCCA-Layout/README.md

 default media extension is swf, as in hyperspin. default alignement is bottom center.

-### Tags
-2 tags are available: 'completed' and 'fail'.
-These tags are displayed in the on-screen game info area (bottom left corner by default).
-You can add your own png file named as your tag name in pcca/images/tags (must be in .png format).

 ## Known Issues:
 - axis rotation for video snap (AM does not have z-axis property for axis rotation ).